 “The workshop was a five star experience.
 I found your clear explanations along with your demonstrations so helpful.”

-MINNESOTA, 2018 – I suspect my next equine painting workshop will be in summer of 2018, perhaps back at Cedar Ridge Arabians in Jordan, Minnesota, about 50 minutes south of the Twin Cities.
+MINNESOTA, 2019 – I had to cancel my plans for a summer workshop for 2018 due to a very unexpected health challenge.
+I hope to schedule a 2019 equine painting workshop, preferably back at Cedar Ridge Arabians in Jordan, Minnesota, about 50 minutes south of the Twin Cities.
 This is where we were privileged to hold my 2017 August workshop.
 Besides having plenty of space to work, there were pastures of Arabians and the Ames Percherons were just a short car ride away.
-I will post as I work out details for next summer.
-As before, the workshop will run five days for a cost of $450.
-Please contact me with any questions.
+I will post here as soon as I have information.
+As before, I expect the workshop to run five days for a cost of $450.
+If you’d like, contact me to be put on my workshop notification list.
+Thank you!